-Dr. John D. Perkins is Associate Professor of Music at Central Methodist University where he teaches applied trumpet and horn, coaches brass ensembles, and teaches music history.
+Dr. John D. Perkins is Professor of Music at Central Methodist University where he teaches applied trumpet and horn, coaches brass ensembles, and teaches music history.
 Perkins earned degrees from The University of Texas at Austin (D.M.A.), The University of Wisconsin - Madison (M.M.), and St. Cloud State University (B.S.).
 His primary teachers include Raymond Crisara, Albert Moore, and John Aley, and he studied briefly with Frank Kaderabek and Don Jacoby.

 Perkins has held trumpet positions and performed with a multitude of orchestras, most recently with the Missouri Symphony Orchestra, the Columbia Civic Orchestra, and the 9th Street Philharmonic.
 He recently held the principal trumpet position with the Shippensburg Festival Symphony Orchestra for fifteen years.
 Repertoire performed in its entirety included Mussorgky Pictures at an Exhibition, Shostakovich Symphony No. 5, Strauss Death and Transfiguration, Stravinsky Firebird Suite, Dvorak Symphony Nos.
 6, 8 and 9, Gershwin Rhapsody in Blue and his Concerto in F for Piano and Orchestra, Beethoven Symphony Nos.
 3, 5, and 7, Bernstein Symphony No. 2 and his Chichester Psalms, Tchaikovsky Symphony No. 5, Ives Circus Band, Mendelssohn Symphony No. 3, Barber Knoxville: Summer of 1915, and Brahms Symphony No. 1 to name a few.